-Choosing the right gun and nozzle
+Choosing a robotic gun and nozzle

 Robotic welding systems are available in two styles: through-arm or conventional.
 Through-arm systems are gaining popularity, and most through-arm robots allow for mounting either type of gun — providing more options and flexibility depending upon the needs of the application.

 As the name suggests, the power cable assembly of a through-arm MIG gun runs through the arm of the robot as opposed to over the top of it like in a conventional gun.
-Because of this design, the through-arm gun style is often more durable, since the power cable is protected.
-However, because conventional guns can be used on either type of system — a through-arm or a conventional robot — they can sometimes offer greater flexibility, and can be used with more robot makes and models.
+Because of this design, the through-arm gun style is often more durable since the power cable is protected.
+However, because conventional guns can be used on either type of system — a through-arm or a conventional robot — they can sometimes offer greater flexibility and can be used with more robot makes and models.
 Consider which type of gun provides the best access to the welds when making the selection.

 With conventional robotic welding systems especially, proper cable management is important.
 Once the hardware is installed and the system is set up — but before full production begins — be sure to do a test run or two through the welding sequence to determine how the gun cable moves and if it gets caught on tooling.